 So, you really want to do a summer placement in the lab.
-You are in your – let me guess – penultimate year of studies from one of the best universities in the world and would like to gain research experience.
+You are in your – let me guess – penultimate year of studies at one of the best universities in the world and would like to gain research experience.
 You find the topic of sleep fascinating and perhaps you wrote a dissertation/small thesis as part of your coursework.
 Can I please find attached a copy of your CV stating your fantastic grades and your passion for violin and volunteering?

 I usually accommodate 1 student during the summer; very exceptionally two.
-I cannot commit to take more.
+I cannot commit to taking more.
 So, how do I go about choosing whom to offer the job if everyone looks identical on paper?
 The bottom line is: if you want to work with us in the lab, you have to impress me.
 You have to look different from everyone else and you have to be interesting and appealing to me.
 How you decide to do that is completely your business but be aware that a very generic email will not cut it.
 Not even remotely.
 Finding a summer research placement is a good exercise for the future task of finding a real job: you simply cannot assume that people will be sitting and waiting for your generic email to be sent.

 Examples of things that will impress me:

 - Your letter of intents and/or your CV do not contain empty statements but impressive evidence: many start their CV with “I am a hard working individual with a passion for science blah blah blah”.
 Well, show me that.
 Walk the walk.
-Can you support that with some tangible evidence?
+Can you support your claims with some tangible evidence?
 If you cannot, your braggings are of no use to me, sorry.
-E.g.: If you are a programmer and you are passionate, send me a link to your github account.
+E.g.: If you are a programmer and you are passionate, send me a link to your GitHub account.
 Are you into neuroscience?
 Tell me why you think that one particular theory of consciousness is actually plain wrong or tell me about that one experiment you tried on yourself when you were a teenager.

 - Before starting university you worked for XXX in YYY, and you achieved ZZZ.

-- You are attaching a two pages project proposal that is interesting and actually doable in the placement time-frame
+- You are attaching a two pages project proposal that is interesting and actually doable in the placement time-frame.

 Examples of things that will not impress me:

-- You can use Microsoft Office and you can speak fluently your parents’ native language
+- You can use Microsoft Office and you can speak fluently your parents’ native language.

-- You do not attach a CV to your email
+- You do not attach a CV to your email.

-- The email you wrote to me could be so generic that you could send the same one to 100 lab heads, changing just a couple of sentences
+- The email you wrote to me could be so generic that you could send the same one to 100 lab heads, changing just a couple of sentences (the biggest no-no).

-- You misspelled my name
+- You misspelt my name.

 Procedure: how to apply.